-In order to establish what is safe, we have to identify what is unsafe.
-So, to prevent warehouse accidents, let’s first look at the 10 most common warehouse safety violations cited by the Occupational Safety and Health Administration (OSHA).
+Let’s first look at the 10 most common causes of warehouse accidents, according to the Occupational Safety and Health Administration (OSHA).

 - Hazard communication.
-Chemical burns can result from spills of un- or mis-labelled hazardous materials.
+Chemical burns can result from spills of un-labelled or mis-labelled hazardous materials.

 - Electrical, wiring methods.
 Electrocution due to sub-standard wiring, including temporary wiring, is a major cause of warehouse accidents.

 - Electrical, system design.
 Electrocution can also result from electrical systems that do not meet OSHA standards in terms of design and maintenance.

 - Guarding floor & wall openings and holes.
 Slips, falls, and trips account for 15% of accidental deaths in the workplace.